 My Social Media Timeline & Perspective

-This page is primarily for my friends and family, from Alaska to Florida and points in between, who may wonder why I haven't been active on most social media, other than Flickr, since 2019.
+This page complements my About page on Flickr.
+It's primarily for my friends and family, from Alaska to Florida and points in between, who may wonder why I haven't been active on most social media, other than Flickr, since 2019.
 My history using social media and explanation for my break follow.
+My perspective on social media today was shaped, in part, by my experiences before social media.
+As I said earlier, when I was in my 20s and 30s, we met in real life; insta and selfie were not words, and influencer was not a job title.

 My Social Media Timeline (1986 to 2024)